Just by reading the blogpost title you are likely to guess the problem at hand, but to be fair I will recap it anyways.

 AWS credentials and S3 bucket name are being read from the environment, as it is commonly done during CI.
 I encourage you to read the cache-s3/README for more details on how to get everything setup and other available options before using the tool.

-, as cache for all other branches. readonly
+master, as readonly cache for all other branches.

-directory.
+.stack-workdirectory .
 For a more complicated project with many nested packages, there might be more than one

 .stack-work, usually one per package.

 $ cache-s3 save stack

-Running the above command inside the stack project,
+Running the above command inside the stack project, where

-"$TRAVIS_BRANCH" = master ]; then .. .
+"$TRAVIS_BRANCH" = master ]; then ... .

 $ cache-s3 save stack work